 How will Therapy for Anxiety help?

 You have tried, perhaps for what seems like forever, to make the thoughts stop.
 You have ignored, avoided, and probably attempted just about anything to make the thoughts stop and to get rid of the tension in your body.
 By holding your thoughts and feelings inside and not communicating your experiences, your anxiety symptoms are frequently made worse.
 Fortunately, anxiety is one of the most responsive of all mental health challenges to therapy.
 When you collaboratively engage with our therapists you will build a therapeutic relationship and begin to identify the underlying factors that contribute to your worries and fears.
 Engaging in the counseling process you will learn relaxation techniques and coping skills, increase problem solving skills, utilize your strengths, and identify the roadblocks that are stopping you from overcoming your anxiety.
 You and your therapist will explore and dialog about the aspects of your experiences that have, until then, been left for you alone (or with the help of well-meaning significant others) to identify, understand, and reconcile.
 This may not seem like much at first, but the process quickly develops into a new, often clearer perspective, on the problems you are experiencing.
 You will notice increased engagement in your life - with your friends and family, your career, education, and yourself.
 You will notice a reduction of tension and distress, increased concentration and focus, and reduced swirling worries.
 You will be able to live the life you have been hoping for.
 Change is not only possible, but probable, through committing to the counseling process and collaborating with your therapist.
-Our therapists will partner with you and bring their specialized training, tools, and techniques to the therapeutic relationship so you can find relief.
+Our therapists will partner with you and bring their specialized training, tools, and techniques to the therapeutic relationship so you can find relief from your anxiety symptoms.